helkey/url-shorten/README.md

 <b>Branded domains</b>: Support link shortening for user-customized domain names.

-<b>Monetization</b>: Bitly limits free use to 10k clicks/month, and only 500 clicks/month with a branded domain.
-Their business plan is $950 per month.
+<b>Monetization</b>: As and example, Bitly limits free user to 10k clicks/month, and only 500 clicks/month with a branded domain.
+  Their business plan is available for $950 per month.
+  Bitly is eying revenue of $100M/year, suggesting a market demand of around 100k professional licenses [BitlyRevenue]

 ## References